The Hearts of Lonely People

-The Hearts of Lonely People is the first and only EP by American experimental rock supergroup Isles & Glaciers.
+The Hearts of Lonely People is the first and only EP by American alternative rock/post-hardcore rock supergroup Isles & Glaciers.
 The record was released on March 9, 2010, through Equal Vision Records, sold exclusively through Hot Topic stores and online retailers.
 A remix version of the EP was released in 2014.

 Vocalist Craig Owens confirmed in late 2010 that Isles & Glaciers was a "one time thing side project", making this the only release by the band.